-8. Data Recommended: The Calibration Working Group (CWG) recommends that data on or after 4 December 2018 is best to use because this follows the software fix for ADR 855 (mentioned several times above) that was implemented on 3 December 2018.
+8. Data Recommended: The Calibration Working Group (CWG) recommends that data on, or after, 02 November 2022 is best to use because this follows a Look Up Table (LUT) update that adjusted the blooming filter.

 Contact for further information: OSPO User Services at SPSD.UserServices@noaa.gov